-To start with, I am a pro App developer (Pro = doing it commercially, for customers, since a decade, running an App development agency since 6 years) and therefore I receive or catch inquiries from App entrepreneurs or enthusiasts, ranging from raw “one liner ideas” to “well defined wireframes” to “SRS” depending upon the background of the client (tech or non tech), their team configuration, and ofcourse their homework on many aspects of app development.
+To start with, I am a pro App developer (Pro = doing it commercially, for customers, since a decade, running a Mobile App Development Company, since 6 years) and therefore I receive or catch inquiries from App entrepreneurs or enthusiasts, ranging from raw “one liner ideas” to “well defined wireframes” to “SRS” depending upon the background of the client (tech or non tech), their team configuration, and ofcourse their homework on many aspects of app development.

 Apart from seasoned and tech.
 Background customers, I’ve seen almost 50 % or more “first time clients” missing on or neglecting some important aspects of the App business at various levels of their App development campaign.
 I try to educate them as much as I can, but end of the day it is them taking decisions based on pointers I or anyone else give.